Treaty of Berwick (1560): Context and the historians

 John Knox thought the treaty so important in explaining the actions of the Lords of the Congregation to posterity that he inserted the whole text into his History of the Reformation.
 Knox directly related the treaty to the thinking of his colleague Christopher Goodman in his tract, How Superior Powers Ought to be Obeyed, by writing:

 The modern historian Michael Lynch called the treaty "an astonishing document which mentioned many things but not religion."
 Pamela Ritchie, historian and author of a political biography of Mary of Guise, sees the treaty as facilitating "the interference of a foreign monarch in what was essentially a domestic crisis."
 William Ferguson argued that previous historians had overemphasised the significance of the treaty and the English military action.
 While the intervention was opportunistic, arranged following the tumult of Amboise when France was first troubled by her wars of Religion, the English army did not receive widespread welcome and support and failed to take Leith by storm.
 The English were aware of the probable impact of troubles in France; Cecil wrote to Ralph Sadler on 22 March 1560 that: we here doo trust well that the bravery of the French wilbe cooled; at home, they have ynough to doo with trooble partly for religion, partly for governance; God send his just wrath amomgst them to their amendment.
 The Scottish Lords had already seen the opportunity arising from pressures on France's borders.
 On 20 January Richard Maitland wrote to his friend in London of their readiness to abandon the Auld Alliance, noting;It shall not be amiss to consider in what case the French be presently, their estate is not always so calm at home as everyman thinketh ... the demand by the Empire for the restitution of Metz, Toul, and Verdun may grow to some business.

 Articles of the treaty

-On the 27 March 1560, Mary of Guise wrote to her brothers, the Cardinal and Duke of Guise, that she never saw anything so shameful as the Articles.
+On 27 March 1560, Mary of Guise wrote to her brothers, the Cardinal and Duke of Guise, that she never saw anything so shameful as the Articles.

 The articles signed at Berwick included: